 To support the ICAP implementation, the UN Environment Programme and AEEE are implementing this project from 2021 until 2025.
 The project encompasses four strategic areas of technical assistance to the Government of India and state governments, namely 1) Policies, 2) Capacity Building, 3) Project Planning and Preparation, and 4) Finance and Business Models.

-Improving Rural Livelihoods Through Energy-Efficient and Renewable Powered Cold Chain
+Improving Rural Livelihoods Through Energy-Efficient and Renewable Energy Powered Cold Chain

-Supported by the Good Energies Foundation, the project aims to reduce food loss by advancing efficient cold-chain infrastructure, supporting the Indian government’s goal to double farmers’ income.
+Supported by the Good Energies Foundation, the project aims to reduce food loss by advancing energy-efficient cold-chain infrastructure, supporting the Indian government’s goal to double farmers’ income.
 It promotes the ICAP 2019 recommendations by adopting low-cost, energy-efficient refrigeration technologies and providing training to technicians, farmers, and stakeholders.
-Additionally, the project seeks to develop the ecosystem for rural cooling solutions, collaborating with companies offering passive cooling, renewable energy, and low-GWP refrigerants.
+Additionally, the project seeks to develop the ecosystem for rural cooling solutions, collaborating with companies offering passive cooling solutions and cold-chain solutions that are energy-efficient, powered by renewable energy, and use low-GWP refrigerants.

 Sheetgrih Shashaktikaran aur Naveenikaran ki Pehel